 Advice: Cabinets and storage are a vital part of every home so it is important to hire trusted professionals to get the job done.
-Professionals will be able to provide you with sturdy and functional storage units within your budget, and can advise you on materials and finishing that suit your needs.
+Professionals will be able to provide you with sturdy and functional storage units within your budget and can advise you on materials and finishes that suit your needs.

 2. When the photos don’t look like the real thing

 I saw an online sale for furniture and décor so I bought everything I needed for my new house, from chairs to kitchen goods.
 When they arrived, almost nothing looked like what I ordered.
 The colours and patterns were different, the sizes varied, and the materials weren’t the same.
 Now I have a house full of furniture and décor that don’t match and stick out like a sore thumb. – Lim

 Advice: Never get caught up with sales, especially from sites that you’ve never purchased from.
 When purchasing home essentials, it’s always best to view and measure the units on your own.
 If you’re an online shopper, visit the seller’s showroom or exhibit, or test buy a cheaper item first.

 My friend took on the role of project manager for his own home renovation and hired various contractors to complete different parts of the home.
 Didn’t take long for him to blow past his budget and end up having to abandon the semi-built project. – Aiman

 Advice: Taking on the role of project manager with no prior experience can be tricky because we often lose focus on our budget with the intention of attaining the best results a.
 A third party like an interior designer will be able to remain objective and stay focused on the various costs and projects.